-HM 1285 petitions the Congress of the United States to propose to the states an amendment to the U.S. Constitution entitled the "Regulation Freedom Amendment."
+HM 1285 petitions the United States Congress to propose to the states an amendment to the U.S. Constitution entitled the "Regulation Freedom Amendment."
 The amendment would require the House and Senate to adopt proposed federal regulations by majority vote, whenever one quarter of either body objects to the proposed regulation.